Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 - Faster and easier to check out: In most cases, PayPal will even fill in your billing and shipping addresses for you when you’re doing guest checkout via PayPal.
 It’s faster and easier than standard checkout – no mess, no fuss.
 Tip: Make sure your PayPal shipping address shows correctly, since some stores allow your PayPal shipping address to override any other address you put into the store site checkout.
 You’ll always want the addresses to match so that your items ship to the correct place.
 This is generally only an issue if you recently moved, or moved since you last used your PayPal.

 - No need to create multiple online accounts at multiple stores.
 If you just want to shop one-off at a store that you may never shop at again, you don’t need to make a whole new account there for just one purchase.
 Simply use the PayPal checkout option at guest checkout instead.

-French Toast, OshKoshBGosh & Carter’s, and The Children’s Place all offer PayPal as a payment option.
-This can be helpful if you’re looking to shop online for affordable clothing for your kids – with the added security of not having your credit card details stored on the vendor’s system.
+French Toast, OshKoshBGosh, Carter’s, The Children’s Place, Gymboree and Janie and Jack all offer PayPal as a payment option.
+This can be helpful if you’re looking to shop online for affordable clothing for your kids – with the added security of not having your credit card details saved by the store.